 Icicle Mushroom Distribution, Habitat, and Ecology

-The various forms of the Icicle Mushroom thrive in most temperate and tropical portions of the world.
-The greatest number of species evolved in three specific regions of the world, however.
-This makes it among the mosts widely spread of fungi.
+The various forms of the Icicle Mushroom thrive in most of the multiple temperate and tropical portions of the surface of the world.
+The greatest number of currently known species evolved in three regions of the world, however.
+This makes it among the most widely spread of all fungi.

-More specifically, these zones of habitation consist of the widespread continents of Asia, South America, and North America.
-However, wherever the wonder appears, its habitat type should come as no surprise to anyone familiar with mushrooms.
+More specifically, these intriguingly expansive zones of habitation consist of the widespread continents of Asia, South America, and North America.
+However, wherever the wonder of evolution appears, its habitat type should come as no great surprise to anyone at all familiar with mushrooms.

-That’s because, as remains the case for related species, this type of fungus also prefers to grow in dark, comparatively moist locations.
-Most commonly, though not exclusively, this variety of mushroom appears on the trunks of dead or dying trees.
+That’s because, as remains the case for many of its related species across the globe, this type of fungus also prefers to grow in dark, comparatively moist locations.
+Most examples commonly, though not exclusively, this variety of mushroom appears on the trunks of dead or dying trees.

-When, as remains typical, the Icicle Mushroom appears on the trunks of dead trees, a somewhat unexpected pattern manifests itself.
-That holds true due to a distinctly uncommon fact.
-That’s due to the fact that it usually grows close to the top.
+When, as remains typical, the always attention-grabbing Icicle Mushroom appears on the trunks of dead trees, a somewhat unexpected pattern manifests itself.
+That holds true due to a distinctly uncommon occurrence.
+That’s due to the notably uncommon fact that it usually grows near the top.

-For the moment, the precise reason for this preference of placement remains a mystery to researchers.
+For the moment, the precise reason for this frequently displayed preference of placement remains a mystery to researchers.
 Ongoing research may one day change that, though.
-This fungus also plays a key role in folk medicine throughout Asia, most notably in Japan and China.
+This remarkable fungus also plays a key role in most folk medicine throughout Asia, most notably in Japan and China.

-While all known varieties remain edible, those native to China and North America generally rank as the most palatable.
-The greatest consumption of this particular type of mushroom occurs in China.
-It remains rarely consumed outside of this region.
+While all known varieties remain fully edible for humans, those varieties native to both China and North America generally rank as the most palatable.
+Yet, the greatest consumption of this particular type of mushroom occurs in China.
+It still remains rarely consumed outside of this region.

 Mycena Chlorophos